joakimk/testbot/README.markdown

 Concept
 ====
-This is designed to be a simple way to use all the idle computers resources on your local network to speedup test runtimes.
-One of the goals is to only require that you to have one central server which all other computers can access.
+This is designed to be a simple way to use all the idle computers resources reduce test runtimes.

-As the runners pull down and run code that can be posted by anyone with access to the central server you will have to have trust everyone using it.
+As the runners pull down and run code that can be posted by anyone with access to your central server you will have to have trust everyone using it.

+*Using only ssh:*
+You can specify "ssh_tunnel" in the config which lets you run all communication over ssh.
+This way you can use your testbot network from anywhere.

 How it works
 ====